Bargain Travel Europe destinations on a Budget image

 For most of us, the faint chance of some other-worldly experience adds no more than an amusing tease to a hotel stay – at least, in broad daylight.
 For others, it’s a serious quest to prove there are more things in heaven and earth, undertaken only with quantities of recording equipment and a determination to stay awake all night.

 Certain hotels crop up repeatedly on the paranormal lists.
 Cornwall, in South-West England, famed as a land of myths and legends, is a classic venue for ghosts.
-Guests and staff of the Wellington Hotel in Boscastle have experienced many strange apparitions, dark shapes and inexplicable sounds, including a figure in period dress vanishing into a wall and an old lady passing through a closed bedroom door.
-Not to mention the mystifying case of a small dog (a real one belonging to a writer staying at the hotel), which suddenly got up and trotted out one night yapping and wagging its tail as if being taken for a walk by some unseen presence.
+Guests and staff of the Wellington Hotel in Boscastle have experienced many strange apparitions, mysterious shapes and unexplained sounds, including a figure in period dress vanishing into a wall and an old woman passing through a closed bedroom door.
+Not to mention the mystifying case of a visitor's dog, which suddenly got up and trotted out one night yapping and wagging its tail as if being taken for a walk by some unseen presence.

 Immortalised in Daphne du Maurier’s novel, Jamaica Inn, once on a wild and lonely turnpike road across Bodmin Moor, has strong associations with smugglers.
 Disembodied voices speak in the long-dead Cornish language, and a coach and horses crunches across the gravelled courtyard at midnight ...
 In fact, that courtyard was resurfaced with cobbles recently, yet the noise of the metal-rimmed wheels remains the same as in olden times.
 Odd, isn’t it?
 But even odder is the stranger in 18th-century dress repeatedly observed sitting on a wall outside the inn.
 He neither speaks nor moves, but bears an uncanny resemblance to a former guest summoned by a message to meet someone outside.
 He left the bar and his half-finished tankard of ale, and was later discovered murdered on the moor.
 Has he returned to finish his drink?